devlysh/bullshit-generator/README.md

 ### Options

 ```
--h --help         # See readme
+-h --help         To see help
--s --stats        # Show words statistics for used file
+-s --stats        Show words statistics for used file
+-g --graph        Print graph

--f --file         # Use own text file
+-f --file         Use own text file
--m --max          # Maximum clean words between commas or endings
--c --comma        # Chance to set word with comma (1-9)
 ```